 The stellar rise of big tech companies to the top of the global economy can mislead people into overstating the role of technology while underestimating the role of marketing.
-But it’s no coincidence that Apple, the largest publicly traded company in the world, has also been the winner of the CMO Survey Award for Marketing Excellence for thirteen consecutive years.
+But it’s no coincidence that Apple, the largest publicly traded company in the world, has also been the winner of the CMO Survey Award for Marketing Excellence for fourteen consecutive years.
 Likewise, Amazon and Microsoft are both named industry-specific winners of the CMO Survey Award.

 We see a similar pattern if we look at unicorn startup companies.
 While technology is a prerequisite, marketing is an important success factor.
 That’s certainly the case with Hamburg-founded About You.
 The fashion online retailer is led by Tarek Müller who was awarded CMO of the Year 2019.
 Technically, About You isn’t a unicorn anymore, since it went public in June 2021.
 Besides technology and fashion itself, marketing is the third pillar of the company, with employees distributed roughly equally across all three areas (as of 2017).